coder0xff/whisptray/README.md

    ```

 3. Install the package:
-   This will install the `dictate` command and its dependencies.
+   This will install the `whisptray` command and its dependencies.
    ```bash
    pip install .
    ```